achow101/signapple/docs/signature.md

 Source code location: `OSX/libsecurity_codesigning/lib/sigblob.h`

 The entitlements for this executable encoded as a plist file embedded in a `Blob`.
+These entitlements are a dictionary mapping strings to a variety of possible values.
 This is essentially a `BlobWrapper` for a plist file.
 The magic for `EntitlementBlob` is `0xfade7171`.